Economy of Things – a technology and business evolution

 Bosch products are increasingly connected to the Internet of Things and we are driving participation in the digital economy.
 As a company that produces great products, the question of how these “things” play a role in a digital economy is of fundamental interest.

-Our corporate research group leads the effort to answer this question with the “Economy of Things” project, which is interdisciplinary at its core with active participation from many Bosch units in the mobility, energy, consumer, logistics, and IT domains.
+Our corporate research group leads the effort to answer this question with the “Economy of Things” project, which is interdisciplinary at its core with active participation from many Bosch units in the mobility, energy, consumer goods, logistics, and IT domains.

 Three objectives for the Economy of Things

-We are focusing on three steps to usher in a new digitalized economy.
+We are focusing on three objectives to usher in a new digitalized economy.

-The first step is to decentralize and balance the power of today’s platform monopolies.
+The first objective is to decentralize and balance the power of today’s platform monopolies.
 This will in turn strengthen the cooperative behavior of incumbents to better serve customer needs in Bosch’s domains.

-The second step is to evolve technologies.
+The second objective is to evolve technologies.
 We can develop smart things fluent in the relevant technology and required organizational abilities, but also industrialize complementary new services that enrich established product-based business models.

-The third step is to innovate.
+The third objective is to innovate.
 We will contribute to new cross-industry and cross-domain value networks and business models when possible – to enable the Economy of Things.

 Distributed ledger technology